 What is it?

 I know.
 I know.
-Some will say the furious speed of consuming content at 2x is inferior to the comprehension found sitting to read a book.
-And sure, at times, it's certainly had any impact on my comprehension, but I don't care.
+Some will say the furious speed of consuming content at 2x is inferior to the comprehension when taking your time, but I don't care.

 Is it time for a new term?
 Maker.
 Indie hacker.
 Bootstrapper.
 Entrepreneur.
 CEO.
 Founder.
 They all kind of say it but none of them quite do.

-Recently had a discussion about everyone's favorite topic, product-market fit.
 One point of contention from early-stage contenders is that attaining product-market fit can be a matter of education.
-Can it?
+Is it?

 I'm in an interesting spot with my product Blurt right now.
 It feels a bit like a house I can't afford.